chongzhang-vis/trajvis/README.md

 Trajectory Data Visualization

 // 3/11/2015
-May have delay because of the way of GeoJSON reading and rendering in OpenLayers and broswer.
+May delay because of the way of GeoJSON reading and rendering in OpenLayers and broswer.

 1. Change color definition as Xiaoke suggested.
 2. Separate control panel from map view